sdziallas/comp55/docs/labs/GitTips.md

-3)  Look at the icons in your project closely: Here is a list of icons with filenames that give a partial explanation of what is happening with files in your project.
+3)  Look at the icons in your project closely: Here is a list of icons with filenames that give a partial explanation of what is happening with files in your project. **Do note that the following icons are the ones seen in classic eclipse view and their appearance might change in dark theme!**

 ![](gittips/media/image1.png)